energy-savings-scheme/openfisca_guide/README.md

 We are one of the first organisations/departments to use it for purposes other than calculating tax - we use it to codify the Energy Savings Scheme Rule, and intend to use it to code the Energy Security Safeguard rules (incl. both the energy efficiency and peak demand response sides of the rules.)

-OpenFISCA is built off Python and thus can we used for the deployment of web apps and services much like vanilla Python, Numpy, Pandas, BeautifulSoup etc.
+OpenFISCA is built off Python and thus can be used for the deployment of web apps and services much like vanilla Python, Numpy, Pandas, BeautifulSoup etc. Of course, it can also integrate functions in from other Python libraries (and other languages, if you're good enough to do so.)

+More info on OpenFISCA can be found [here.](https://openfisca.org/)

 The NSW Department of Customer Service has currently delivered a live community gaming instance of rules as code, using OpenFISCA.
-Read more here. https://www.nsw.gov.au/media-releases/digitising-rules-of-government-to-make-compliance-easy
+[Read more here.] (https://www.nsw.gov.au/media-releases/digitising-rules-of-government-to-make-compliance-easy)

 ## Installation of OpenFISCA

 I wrote up a beginner's guide for installing OpenFISCA on your machine, using Docker Desktop, last year.
-You can find it here.
+You can find it [here.](https://github.com/liamdmccann/openfisca_windows_tutorial)

 This is most useful if you're going to be a regular user of OpenFISCA.

 If you're going to be an occasional user, or mostly want to experiment, you might find it more useful to use repl.it - it's a lightweight, browser based platform that can show off the power of rules as code without the technical commitment.

 I wrote up a guide for how to use repl.it for OpenFISCA too!
-You can find it here.
+You can find it [here.](https://github.com/liamdmccann/openfisca_windows_tutorial)

 # Variables